nuernber/Theia/docs/html/_sources/bibliography.txt

    Keypoint**. *In IEEE Conference on Computer Vision and Pattern Recognition, CVPR 2012*

 ..
+[Bujnak] M. Bujnak, Z. Kukelova, and T. Pajdla. **A General Solution to the P4P Problem for Camera with Unknown Focal Length**. *Computer Vision and Pattern Recognition*, 2008.
+IEEE Conference on.

+..
 [Chum] O. Chum and J. Matas.
 2005. **Matching with PROSAC - Progressive Sample Consensus**. *In Proceedings of the 2005 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR'05)* - Volume 1 -